TaraMcDaniel/Pyviz-Homework/README.md

-# Pyviz
+# HW6-Pythonic-Monopoly
-Within the dashboard, select the neighborhood for additional information.
+You are able to select various neighborhoods within the dashboard to obtain the data you need.